-If we or any of our subsidiaries is a passive foreign investment company (a "PFIC") for any taxable year, or portion thereof, that is included in the holding period of a beneficial owner of our Class A shares that is a U.S. Holder, such U.S. Holder (as defined in the section entitled "Taxation - Material U.S. Federal Income Tax Considerations for U.S. Holders"), may be subject to certain adverse U.S. federal income tax consequences and may be subject to additional reporting requirements.
+If we or any of our subsidiaries is a passive foreign investment company (a "PFIC") for any taxable year, or portion thereof, that is included in the holding period of a beneficial owner of our ordinary shares that is a U.S. Holder, such U.S. Holder (as defined in the section entitled "Taxation - Material U.S. Federal Income Tax Considerations for U.S. Holders"), may be subject to certain adverse U.S. federal income tax consequences and may be subject to additional reporting requirements.
 It is uncertain whether we or any of our subsidiaries will be treated as a PFIC for U.S. federal income tax purposes for the current or any subsequent tax year.
-If we determine that we are PFIC for any taxable year, upon written request, we will endeavor to provide to a U.S. Holder such information with respect to the Company as the IRS may require, including a PFIC Annual Information Statement, in order to enable the U.S. Holder to make and maintain a QEF election (as defined in the section entitled "Taxation - Material U.S. Federal Income Tax Considerations for U.S. Holders"), but there is no assurance that we will timely provide such required information.
-Further, there is no assurance that we will have timely knowledge of our status as a PFIC in the future or of the required information to be provided.
+If we determine that we and/or any of our subsidiaries is a PFIC for any taxable year, we intend to provide a U.S. Holder with such information necessary for the U.S. Holder to make and maintain a QEF Election (as defined in the section entitled "Taxation - Material U.S. Federal Income Tax Considerations for U.S. Holders") with respect to us and/or such subsidiaries, but there can be no assurance that we will have timely knowledge of our status as a PFIC in the future or of the required information to be provided.

 See the section entitled "Taxation - Material U.S. Federal Income Tax Considerations for U.S. Holders" for a more detailed discussion with respect to our PFIC status.
-Prospective U.S. Holders of Class A Shares are urged to consult their tax advisors regarding the possible application of the PFIC rules to them
+Prospective U.S. Holders of Class A Shares or Public Warrants are urged to consult their tax advisors regarding the possible application of the PFIC rules to them.